oVirt/ovirt-site/source/feature/networkpermissions.html.md

 Add new view:

        user_network_permissions_view
-       A join of users to networks which the user has a permission on
+       A join of users to networks which the user has a permission on, united with permissions a user have for the Data-Center.

+##### Updated Queries

+The following queries will be modified to be filtered by the user:

+      GetAllNetworksByClusterIdQuery - available VM networks list presented to the User will include only network the user has permission on

-#### Upgrade DB
+##### Upgrade DB

 DB Upgrade should handle the following: